knpuniversity/symfony4/knpu/ep1-stellar/twig-love.md

 Then say `Read `, print the `title` variable, and `{% endblock %}`.

 Try that!
 Yes!
 The page title changes.
 And... voilà!
 That's Twig.
 You're going to *love* it.
-Now let's check out one of Symfony's most *killer* features: the profiler.
+Next let's check out one of Symfony's most *killer* features: the profiler.